-Amendments to IAS 1 and IAS 8: Definition of Material (effective 1 January 2020, not yet endorsed by EU)
+$Amendments \ to \ IAS\ 1 \ and \ IAS\ 8: \ Definition\ of\ Material\ (effective\ 1\ January\ 2020)$

-The amendments to IAS 1 "Presentation of Financial Statements" and IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors" to align the definition of 'material' across the standards and to clarify certain aspects of the definition.
-The new definition states that, 'Information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.'
+The amendments to IAS 1 "Presentation of Financial Statements" and IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors" aim to align the definition of 'material' across the standards and to clarify certain aspects of the definition.
+According to the new definition, information is material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements.
 The amendments clarify that materiality will depend on the nature or magnitude of information, or both.

-The adoption of the amendments is not expected to impact the Company's financial statements.
+The adoption of the amendments is not expected to impact the entity's financial statements.

-IFRS 17, Insurance Contracts (effective 1 January 2021, not yet endorsed by EU)
+IAS 1, Amendments, Classification of Liabilities as Current or Non-Current (effective 1 January 2022, not yet endorsed by EU)